Itseasymike/DoomPunchingBag/README.md

 ## The Process

 * From the get go, I planned on making a fairly simple game which would include the movement images and the change of images on the game screen upon conditions being met.
-I wanted

 * Wireframes